-The founding board of directors and its advisors have dedicated their time, energy, and resources to establishing a viable nonprofit capable of launching the Manship Project.
-As new opportunities and challenges present themselves, we look to expand this pool of volunteers to meet developing needs.
-Manship Artists Residency + Studios welcomes Val Gilman our newest board member!
+The founding board of directors and its advisors dedicated their time, energy, and resources to establishing a viable nonprofit capable of launching the Manship Project.
+Having accomplished this goal, we look to expand this pool of volunteers to meet developing opportunities and challenges.
+Manship Artists Residency + Studios welcomes Jose Mateo, our newest board member!

 President.
 A museum professional and arts administrator with some 30 years experience, Reynolds is a curator and art consultant specializing in American sculpture and was the founding director of Forest Hills Educational Trust and its public art program.
 She is a member of Gloucester’s Committee for the Arts.